 I was going to do this as a post that was separate from the countdown but then, again, I remembered that I am the King and this is my musical castle and I can do what I want with these posts so, for today, I intend to veer away from the list and talk about a remarkable performance that happened this past weekend at the 50th Anniversary Show for The Juno Awards (which are Canada’s version of The Grammys, for those pals of mine from the US).

-The theme of The Junos this past year was to honour those who have made an impact on Canada’s Music scene over the last half-century.
+The theme of The Junos this past year was to honour those who have made an impact on Canada’s music scene over the last half-century.
 While there are many notable musicians and bands worthy of praise, the one that seems to still rise up above them all is The Tragically Hip.
-It has been almost five years since Gord Downie passed away and, for many of us, it still doesn’t seem real.
+It has been almost five years since Gord Downie passed away and for many of us it still doesn’t seem real.
 His death remains a wound that has not quite healed.
-The remaining members of The Hip (Johnny Fay, Gord Sinclair, Paul Langois and Rob Baker) have busied themselves with some small, side projects but, for the most part, they have kept a respectfully, small profile.
-So, it was with some excitement (and, some trepidation) that it was announced the remaining members would reunite on stage at The Junos this past weekend, supporting Canadian singer, Leslie Feist, who was standing in for Gord Downie.
+The remaining members of The Hip (Johnny Fay, Gord Sinclair, Paul Langois and Rob Baker) have busied themselves with some small, side projects but, for the most part, they have kept a respectfully small profile.
+So, it was with some excitement that it was announced that the remaining members would reunite on stage at The Junos, supported by Canadian singer Leslie Feist, who was standing in for Gord Downie.

-It is, also, no accident that the band asked someone like Leslie Feist to stand in Gord’s spot on this occasion.
-First of all, my her own admission, she was not their to replace Gord Downie.
-Leslie Feist was there to help friends honour his memory.
+It was also no accident that the band asked someone like Leslie Feist to stand in Gord’s spot on this occasion.
+By her own admission, she was not there to replace Gord Downie but, instead, was there to help his friends to honour his memory.
 In that, she was a well-chosen representative.
 The story of this collaboration is one that was born several decades earlier and is filled with connections and relationships and friendships.
-I will try not to be-labour my points but, there are deep ties between so many people connected with Leslie Feist and with The Tragically Hip.

-So, when you look at the video of that Juno performance, you are looking at a performance of a song about recovery from tragedy, while still grieving.
+When you look at the video of that Juno performance, you are looking at a performance of a song about recovery from tragedy, while still in a state of grief.
 It is a song about friendship sung by people who know the true meaning of the word.
-It is Canada’s Musical Community coming together, without a word about it having to be said.
-It just is. *In the Comments section, I will post some bonus videos that relate to this post.
-Today seems like a good day to celebrate Canadian music and the Canadians who make it.
-First up, “It’s a Good Life If You Don’t Weaken” by The Tragically Hip (featuring, Leslie Feist), as introduced by the King of Massey Hall, himself, Gordon Lightfoot.
+It is Canada’s musical community coming together without a word about it having to be said.
+It just is. *(In the Comments section, I will post some bonus videos that relate to this post.
+Today seems like a good day to celebrate Canadian music and the Canadians who make it).
+First up, “It’s a Good Life If You Don’t Weaken” by The Tragically Hip (featuring, Leslie Feist), as introduced by the King of Massey Hall, Gordon Lightfoot.
 Enjoy.

 The link to the official website for The Tragically Hip can be found here.